Hola 👋

 Puerto Vargas Station Entrance

-The Puerto Vargas Ranger Station is about 15 minutes from Puerto Viejo Town.
+The Puerto Vargas Ranger Station is about 15 minutes from Puerto Viejo town.
 The entrance fee is $10 and is required.
 Continue in, and you’ll see a path that leads out towards the beach and trails connecting to the Kelly Creek Station.
 You can take a quick taxi back here if you make it through the whole park.

 Puerto Vargas – 15 minutes from P.V.